Netatalk/netatalk/INSTALL.md

   - Berkeley DB version 4.6.0 or later
   - libevent 2
-  - libgcrypt version 1.2.3 or later (for DHX2 UAM support)
+  - libgcrypt version 1.2.3 or later (for DHX2 and RandNum UAM support)
   - perl
   - UnicodeData.txt